 Risk No. 15 Name of Risk Internships Risk Owner David Silva, Provost and VP of Academic Affairs Objective Design and implement high-impact programs and practices that promote students' personal and intellectual development.
 Risk Description Students may not be connected with internships and other experiential learning opportunities for which they are well suited, because information is unavailable or difficult to access.
 In addition, university administration may not be able to provide students working at placement sites with timely assistance during emergencies because contact information is unavailable.
-Reference(s) to Risk N/A Report dated May 2016 Ratings as of May 2016: N/A Likelihood N/A Impact N/A Risk Score N/A Risk Tolerance N/A Current Status N/A Currently, experiential learning opportunities are managed in a decentralized manner.
+Reference(s) to Risk N/A Report dated May 2016 Ratings as of May 2016: N/A Likelihood N/A Impact N/A Risk Score N/A Risk Tolerance N/A Command States Currently, experiential learning opportunities are managed in a decentralized manner.
 Academic departments are responsible for managing all aspects of their placements, to include agency agreements, evaluations, and emergency contact information.
 The division of academic affairs has prepared a proposal to purchase a database that would improve the coordination of these placements.
 This proposal is currently under consideration by the Information Technology (IT) Governance Committee.
-Current Status Current Ratings: Currently, experiential learning opportunities are managed in a decentralized manner.
+Current Status decentralized manner.
 Academic departments are responsible for managing all aspects of their placements, to include agency agreements, evaluations, and emergency contact information.
 The division of academic affairs has prepared a proposal to purchase a database that would improve the coordination of these placements.
+This proposal is currently under consideration by the Information Technology (IT) Current Ratings: decentralized manner.
+Academic departments are responsible for managing all aspects of their placements, to include agency agreements, evaluations, and emergency contact information.
+The division of academic affairs has prepared a proposal to purchase a database that would improve the coordination of these placements.
 This proposal is currently under consideration by the Information Technology (IT) Governance Committee.
-Current Status Current Ratings: Likelihood Currently, experiential learning opportunities are managed in a decentralized manner.
+Current Ratings: Likelihood decentralized manner.
 Academic departments are responsible for managing all aspects of their placements, to include agency agreements, evaluations, and emergency contact information.
 The division of academic affairs has prepared a proposal to purchase a database that would improve the coordination of these placements.
 This proposal is currently under consideration by the Information Technology (IT) Governance Committee.
-Current Status Current Ratings: Likelihood Impact Currently, experiential learning opportunities are managed in a decentralized manner.
+Current Ratings: Likelihood Impact decentralized manner.
 Academic departments are responsible for managing all aspects of their placements, to include agency agreements, evaluations, and emergency contact information.
 The division of academic affairs has prepared a proposal to purchase a database that would improve the coordination of these placements.
 This proposal is currently under consideration by the Information Technology (IT) Governance Committee.
-Current Status Current Ratings: Likelihood Impact Risk Score Currently, experiential learning opportunities are managed in a decentralized manner.
+Current Ratings: Likelihood Impact Risk Score decentralized manner.
 Academic departments are responsible for managing all aspects of their placements, to include agency agreements, evaluations, and emergency contact information.
 The division of academic affairs has prepared a proposal to purchase a database that would improve the coordination of these placements.
 This proposal is currently under consideration by the Information Technology (IT) Governance Committee.
-2 4 8 Current Status Current Ratings: Likelihood Impact Currently, experiential learning opportunities are managed in a decentralized manner.
+Current Ratings: Likelihood Impact decentralized manner.
 Academic departments are responsible for managing all aspects of their placements, to include agency agreements, evaluations, and emergency contact information.
 The division of academic affairs has prepared a proposal to purchase a database that would improve the coordination of these placements.
 This proposal is currently under consideration by the Information Technology (IT) Governance Committee.